Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 - Renewals + inbound requests, but quotes/renewals sometimes go quiet

-- Teams that want discipline without pressuring staff
+- Teams that want discipline without relying on memory or heroics

 - Agencies that prefer measured fixes over “more activity”